 If an expiration date is listed on the packaging or on the product, ensure that the gift will be given prior to that date and with adequate time to be used or played with safely.
 Expiration dates can indicate an amount of time the item is considered to be safe.

 Check consumer reviews to get an idea of what others have experienced.
 Even if the toy is not recalled or appearing to be unsafe in any way, there may be unexpected problems that others have shared through consumer reviews.
 Know what these issues may be and if they impose a safety risk to the child you are shopping for.

 Even with the best of intentions and preparation, accidents do happen.
-It can be difficult to put restrictions on children but it’s important for parents and all gift buyers to pay attention to their inner voice.
-If there are concerns or doubts about a toy, its best to impose some safety rules.
+It can be difficult to put restrictions on children, but it is important for parents and all gift buyers to pay attention to their inner voice.
+If there are concerns or doubts about a toy, it is best to impose some safety rules.
 Try not to bow to the peer pressure even when “all other children are playing with this toy.”

 Do your best to shop smart this season.
 Keep this safety checklist in mind as you are picking out the perfect gifts for children, and check out the list of the 10 Worst Toys of 2020 shared by W.A.T.C.H (World Against Toys Causing Harm).